Hevhove/42_projects/cpp/README.md

 You can nest classes inside of class definitions.
 If we would instantiate a Leg class inside of a Cat class, we can then instantiate a class of Cat::Leg in the main.

 ### Exceptions
+Exceptions are runtime anomalies that a program encounters during its execution.
+There are two types of exceptions:
+1. Synchronous
+2. Asynchronous (beyond program control such as disk failure, keyboard interrupt)

+To handle exceptions, C++ provides us with `try` and `catch` keywords.
+Within a try block we will put a piece of code that can throw an exception.
+The catch block is executed only when the try block has thrown an exception.

+The main advantages of using exceptions are:
+1. Separation of Error Handling Code from normal code.
+In traditional error-handling, there are always if-else conditions to handle errors.
+These conditions and the code to handle errors get mixed up with the normal flow.
+This makes the code less readable and maintainable.
+With try/catch blocks, the code for error handling becomes separate from the normal flow.

+2. Functions and methods can handle only the exceptions they choose.
+A function can throw many exceptions, but may choose to handle some of them.
+The other exceptions, which are thrown but not caught, can be handled by the caller.
+If the caller chooses not to catch them, then the exceptions are handled by the caller of the caller.
+In C++, a function can specify the exceptions that it throws using the throw keyword.
+The caller of this function must handle the exception in some way (either by specifying it again or catching it).

+3. Grouping of Error Types: In C++, both basic types and objects can be thrown as exceptions.
+We can create a hierarchy of exception objects, groupe exceptions in namespaces or classes and categorize them according to their types.

+Errors can occur because of:
+1. Coding error made by programmer
+2. Wrong input error
+3. Other unforeseeable things

+Normally, execution will stop and an error message is generated.
+The technical term for this, C++ throws an exception (error).

+#### C++ Try and catch
+*try* : the try statement allows us to define a block of code to be tested for errors *throw* : the throw keyword throws an exception when a problem is detected *catch* : the catch statement allows you to define a block of code to be executed if an error occurs in the try block.

+std::exception::what aka `virtual const char* what() const throw();` is going to return a pointer with a description of the related exception.
+If we want to give pointer on an excepton subclass that we made, we must overload this function in our child class.